 The University’s Efforts to Promote a Culture of Health and Safety

 The University is committed to maintaining the UChicago community’s distinctive academic and intellectual qualities and values, while working to protect the health of students, faculty, other academic appointees, postdoctoral researchers, staff, visitors, and our broader community.
-In close collaboration with public health experts and UChicago Medicine, we’re implementing a wide range of health and well-being practices, and we’re committed to creating a campus culture focused on shared responsibility for protecting the health and safety of every member of our community.
+In close collaboration with public health experts and UChicago Medicine, we promote a wide range of health and well-being practices, and we’re committed to creating a campus culture focused on shared responsibility for protecting the health and safety of every member of our community.

 A key objective is to protect the health of students, faculty, staff, and visitors to the University.
 We rely extensively on guidance from the University of Chicago Medicine (UCM), which has some of the world’s leading experts in infectious disease and maintaining public health.
 Some of the relevant issues continuously under discussion include the availability of widespread testing and its interpretation, use of face coverings and personal protective equipment (PPE), the level of population density on campus in various campus environments and the relationship to the potential spread of COVID-19, social distancing, quarantine when necessary, protecting vulnerable populations, and building a campus culture in which each individual recognizes our individual and collective responsibility for maintaining a healthy environment.

 We act in accordance with the guidelines of public health agencies at the federal, state, and local levels.
 This includes alignment with the state’s “Restore Illinois” plan, and Chicago’s framework consistent with that plan.

 Campus Visitors & COVID-19

-As the COVID-19 pandemic persists, visitors to University of Chicago facilities, campuses, and centers in Hyde Park, greater Chicago, nationally and internationally are restricted to those explicitly invited and hosted by a faculty or staff member, division or unit, or authorized affiliate of UChicago.
-A visitor’s decision to be present on campus and/or in University facilities serves as their acknowledgment and acceptance of the potential risks posed to them by COVID-19 before entering inside University facilities.
-Completed attestations should be turned into the individual/unit hosting your visit.
-Download The Attestation Form For Visitors Descarga El Reconocimiento Para Visitantes
+As the COVID-19 pandemic persists, visitors to University of Chicago facilities, campuses, and centers in Hyde Park, greater Chicago, nationally and internationally are restricted to those explicitly invited and hosted by a faculty or staff member, division or unit, student, or authorized affiliate of UChicago.
+A visitor’s decision to be present on campus and/or in University facilities serves as their acknowledgment and acceptance of the potential risks posed to them by COVID-19.
+Visitors and vendors are required to follow the University’s COVID-19 guidance applicable at the time of their visit.